rackerlabs/technical-blog/_posts/2017-12-19-Faster-Java-Thread-Dump-Analysis.md

 ### Off to fastthread.io

 With these thread dumps in hand, we can point your browser to [http://fastthread.io](http://fastthread.io) and upload your thread dumps.  fastthread will give you a thorough analysis and point to potential problem spots that warrant further investigation.

 ![Thread Dump Analysis Summary]({% asset_path 2017-12-19-Faster-Java-Thread-Dump-Analysis/summary.png %})

 ![Blocked Threads]({% asset_path 2017-12-19-Faster-Java-Thread-Dump-Analysis/blocked_threads.png %})

-In the above two images, you can see a small representation of some of the visual analysis that fastthread can provide.
+In the preceding images, you can see a small representation of some of the visual analysis that fastthread can provide.